x-atlas-consortia/ubkg-auth/docker/README.md

 To publish **ubkg-auth** images in the Docker Hub registry, the developer must be logged in to Docker Hub with an account that has privileges in the [hubmap consortium](https://hub.docker.com/orgs/hubmap/teams/consortium/members) organization.

 ## Docker Compose for multiple architectures
-The Docker Compose workflow will push **ubkg-front-end** images to Docker Hub for both linux/amd64 (Intel) and linux/arm64(OSX) architectures.
+The Docker Compose workflow will push **ubkg-auth** images to Docker Hub for both linux/amd64 (Intel) and linux/arm64(OSX) architectures.
 This requires that:
 - the development machine runs two buildx builders.
 - the **docker-compose.development.yml** file includes keys that enable multiple architectures (**tags** and **x-bake**)